crosswalk-project/crosswalk/CONTRIBUTING.md

 * If it applies, add the platform your change affects in both the commit message and the pull request title.
-For example, _"[Android] Update target SDK to android-21"_ or _"[Tizen] Add unit test for metadata element handler"_.
+For example, _"[Android] Update target SDK to android-21"_ or _"[Windows] Add unit test for metadata element handler"_.

 * If you know them, be sure to mention the people you would like to review your